ModhiAlhrbi/Feather/README.md

 # Spa Feather

-The application serves the ladies and provides home spa services
+The app serves ladies and provides home spa services.
+Through Feather Spa, you can book an appointment online with ease and comfort.

 feature list :